 The BMG Treble Booster Classic is easy to set up and use.

-With power supplied by an internal 9 volt battery or via the 9VDC socket, plug your guitar into the ‘IN’ jack and plug the ‘OUT’ jack into your amplifier.
+With power supplied by an internal 9 volt battery (included) or via the 9VDC socket (mains adapter NOT supplied), plug your guitar into the ‘IN’ jack and plug the ‘OUT’ jack into your amplifier.

 It is essential that the Treble Booster Classic is the first unit in line after the guitar in the signal chain (if you are using a radio system, then the TBC must sit between the guitar and the transmitter pack).